 Paradise Lodge & Bungalows

 One of the best Lake Louise cabin rentals you can find is Paradise Bungalows.
-Paradise Bungalows are located at Lake Louise.
-They aren’t right at the lake like the Fairmont, but only a short distance away.
+Paradise Bungalows are located just a short walk away from Lake Louise lakeshore.
+They aren’t right at the lake like the famous Fairmont, but only a short walking distance away.
 While they have more standard-style rooms you can stay at, they have some of the cutest Lake Louise cabins there are.

 The cabins have all been modernized even though they were built in the 1930s.
 They are cute and perfect for anyone wanting to live out their mountain fantasies.
-Although they are modern with kitchens, mini-fridges, microwaves, and coffee makers, they are rustic and charming.
-Each of their cabins has a cozy fireplace to hang out on those chilly nights.
+Although they are modern, with kitchens, mini-fridges, microwaves, and coffee makers, they are still rustic and charming.
+Each cabin has a cozy fireplace to hang out on those chilly nights.
+However, it’s important to note that Paradise Bungalows are not open during winter.

-While most people prefer to stay at the Fairmont on Lake Louise, I think the Paradise Lake Louise Cabins are a much better value, more down to earth, and a lot cheaper.
-The Chateau is, quite frankly, the most overpriced and overrated place to stay in Banff.
+While many people prefer to stay at the Fairmont on Lake Louise, I think the Paradise Lake Louise Cabins are a much better value, more down to earth, and a lot cheaper.
+The Chateau is, quite frankly, the most overpriced and overrated place to stay in Banff and really get by on their location on the lake.
+However Paradise Bungalows are just a short walk away!

 Storm Mountain Lodge

-Situated halfway between Banff town and Lake Louise, the remote location on HWY 93 means you are far from the crowds but close to the things that matter most – mountains, forests, and stunning beauty.
-Although it’s not right at Lake Louise, you can easily get there in just a short drive.
+Situated halfway between Downtown Banff and Lake Louise Village, the remote location on HWY 93 means you are far from the crowds but close to the things that matter most – mountains, forests, and stunning beauty.
+Although it’s not right at Lake Louise, you can easily get there in just a short 30-minute drive.

 If you expect modern amenities, this might not be your place.
-However, if being disconnected from WiFi, phones, televisions, and other everyday annoyances are more your style, you won’t find any of those things here.
+However, if you prefer to be disconnected from WiFi, phones, televisions, and other everyday annoyances, you won’t find any of those things here.
+These are truly rustic and historic cabins in the park, with all the charm to prove it.

 Baker Creek Mountain Resort